JB395/documents2/README.md

 From launch, Qtum has used a target block spacing (a configuration parameter) of 128 seconds.
 Target and difficulty are adjusted for every block to maintain the average 128 seconds block spacing, with considerable variance due to the randomness needed for decentralized consensus.

-This proposal would change parameters and perhaps other logic, to reduce the average block spacing to 16 seconds if this gives good results after testing/tuning, or perhaps 32 seconds.
+This proposal would change parameters and perhaps other logic, to reduce the average block spacing to 16 seconds if there are good results after testing/tuning, or perhaps 32 seconds.
 The consensus algorithm currently evaluates every UTXO at 16-second intervals, targeting a solution (publishing a block) after 8 intervals, or 128 seconds.
 A block could be published after the first interval (in 16 seconds) or occasionally, long after the target of 8 intervals.

 New block headers and new blocks can be proposed continuously on the network, but consensus logic validates with a 16-second granularity, meaning blocks are validated and time-stamped with 16-second granularity according to the interval spacing.